French National Gendarmerie

 - The air transport Gendarmerie

-Is responsible for public safety and enforces laws and air transport regulations in the most important civilian airports.
+Is responsible for public safety and law and air transport regulations enforcement in the most important civilian airports.

 - The weaponry Gendarmerie